 E Smithwick & Sons was the oldest and most important industrial concern in Kilkenny by 1937, and employed over 140 people in the city.

 E Smithwick & Sons won first prize for best bottle conditioned beer in a British Commonwealth competition in 1937.** Shortly afterwards, the beer was rebranded as Smithwick’s No.1.

 The Second World War hampered production, with output reduced to just 6,000 barrels in 1942.

 Walter Smithwick became chairman and managing director from 1947.
-He continued to practise as a solicitor in Kilkenny despite his commitments to the family brewery.
+He determined to make Smithwick’s the leading ale brand in Ireland.
 Sales grew quickly under his dynamic leadership, and improved distribution saw annual production reach 50,000 barrels by 1952.